-We maintain servers around the world and your information may be processed on servers located outside of the country where you live.
+We maintain servers around the world and your information may be processed on servers located outside the country where you live.
 Data protection laws vary among countries, with some providing more protection than others.
 Regardless of where your information is processed, we apply the same protections described in this policy.
-We also comply with certain legal frameworks relating to the transfer of data, such as the EU-US and Swiss-US Privacy Shield frameworks.
+We also comply with certain legal frameworks relating to the transfer of data.